toolittlecakes/gpt_playground/prompts/_compiled_system.md

 There are 2 axes of manipulation:

-* **Emotional Manipulation Axis** (replacing the Y axis)
+* **Emotional Manipulation Axis** (the Y axis)
   * This axis focuses on the emotional state that the Aggressor tries to evoke in the Defender.
 It can range from inducing fear to eliciting sympathy or shame.
-* **Relational Dynamics Axis** (replacing the X axis)
+* **Relational Dynamics Axis** (the X axis)
   * This axis addresses how the Aggressor positions themselves in relation to the Defender, either by creating distance and guilt (as an accuser) or by fostering closeness and a sense of obligation (as a Connector).

 #### Emotional Manipulation Axis

-* **Scary (Fear Induction)**: Tactics aimed at making the Defender feel threatened or anxious.
+* **Scary (Fear Induction)**: Tactics aimed at making the Defender feel threatened or anxious. (showing the negative consequences for Aggressor of not doing what the Aggressor wants)
-* **Sympathetic (Sympathy/Shame Induction)**: Strategies designed to make the Defender feel pity, guilt, or shame, often by the Aggressor presenting themselves as a Defender or by shaming the target for not complying.
+* **Sympathetic (Shame Induction)**: Strategies designed to make the Defender feel pity, guilt, or shame, often by the Aggressor presenting themselves as a victim or by shaming the target for not complying. (showing how the Defender's actions hurt the Aggressor - negative consequences for the Aggressor himself)

 #### Relational Dynamics Axis

-* **Accuser (Against)**: The Aggressor adopts a position of blaming or criticizing, making the Defender feel guilty or at fault.
+* **Accuser (Against)**: The Aggressor adopts a position of blaming or criticizing, making the Defender feel guilty or at fault. (we are on opposite sides, I am blaming you)
-* **Connector (Together)**: The Aggressor seeks to create a sense of connection or indebtedness, leveraging feelings of loyalty, duty, or love to influence the Defender.
+* **Connector (Together)**: The Aggressor seeks to create a sense of connection or indebtedness, leveraging feelings of loyalty, duty, or love to influence the Defender. (we are on the same side, I am helping you)

 ### Combinations